Clever-ISA/Clever-ISA/specs/Virtualization.md

 It is possible to detect the prescene of a hypervisor from Managed Supervisors in a few standard ways, as permitted by the hypervisor. io address 0x7f800000 contains the managed execution control word, and the ME bit will be set in a Managed Supervisor (and clear in an Unmanaged Supervisor).
 Additionally, io port 0x7f800001 contains the vm context identifier of the current vm when read in the context of a virtual machine (including from within that virtual machine), and otherwise will contain `0`
-Both of these mechanisms may be disabled by the hypervisor that enables IO Trapping by either reading zero or triggerring.
+Both of these mechanisms may be disabled by the hypervisor that enables IO Trapping by either reading zero or triggerring UND.

 Other, non-standard mechanisms may be by using the cpuidhi and cpuidlo registers with prearranged identifiers for particular hypervisors, a machine specific instruction, or a hypervisor procedure call.